p-sun/SwiftyTables/README.md

 ### 🐛 Replication -- Setup
 1. Create a custom `CellConfigType` cell with a height that's not the default height of 44.
 2. Make an array of 30 `TableSection`s, where each `TableSection` contains this custom cell.
-3. In the cell's `selectionAction`, re-render the table.
+3. In the cell's `selectionAction`, re-render the table, making sure the cell's state change when it's re-rendered.

 This bug has been replicated in `TableSectionsViewController` in this repo.
+Here, I'm adding a 🐒 emoji to the cell's titleLabel when the cell is tapped.

 ### 🐛 Replication -- Execution
 1. Scroll down the table.